dk14/wolfram-mega/docs/dsl.md

 > Asians🇯🇵 say conciousness is transferrable, given that energy requirements satisfied.
 Ukrainians🇺🇦 say - economic payload delivery to space is possible.

->And we are asking: is it worth transferring YOUR particular individual energy supply in there though, `<username>`?
+>And weת are asking: is it worth transferring YOUR particular individual energy supply in there though, `<username>`?